qmss5052/msk-2023/README.md

 3) IDH wildtype (most glioblastoma)

-The classification provides better prognostications according to TCGA's description, and this would be discussed in Emile's part, Overall Survival (OS) Analysis.
+The classification provides better prognostications according to TCGA's description, and this would be discussed in **Emile's part, Overall Survival (OS) Analysis**.

 THIS part is to **predict the 1p/19q codeletion status using gene expression matrix (RNA-Seq)**.
-The supervised learning model, random forest classifier was used with future selection by f_regression score function, which give a high accuracy score, around 98%.
+The supervised learning model, random forest classifier was used with future selection by f_regression score function, which give a high accuracy score, around **98%**.

 **Future Analysis Plans ...**